Pemetrexed and carboplatin is the name of a chemotherapy combination that includes:

 You usually have pemetrexed and carboplatin as cycles of treatment.
 Each cycle of treatment lasts 21 days (3 weeks).

-You might need to go to your clinic 2 weeks after you have each treatment for a check up.
-Depending on your needs, you may have 4 to 6 cycles of treatment, taking 3 to 6 months in total.
+Depending on your cancer, you may have between 4 and 6 cycles of treatment, taking about 4 months in total.

 You have each treatment cycle in the following way:

-- You have carboplatin as a drip into your bloodstream over 60 minutes
+- You have carboplatin as a drip into your bloodstream over 30 to 60 minutes.

-To help reduce the side effects this treatment may cause, you have:
+To help reduce the side effects of this treatment, you have:

-- folic acid tablets – starting 5 days before treatment and for 3 weeks afterwards
+- folic acid tablets – starting 1 to 3 weeks before treatment and for 3 weeks afterwards

-- vitamin B12 injections – 1 injection in the week before treatment and then once, every 9 weeks
+- vitamin B12 injections – starting 1 to 3 weeks before treatment and then once, every 9 weeks (with every third cycle)

 You may also have a steroid tablet to help with the side effects, starting on the day before your chemotherapy.
-You take the tablets twice a day, for 3 or 5 days (with breakfast and lunch).
+You take the tablets twice a day, for up to 3 days (with breakfast and lunch).